natedemaagd/ColorByDensity/README.md

 ```
 <img src="Figures/scatter_alpha.png" alt="scatter" width="600"/>

-This helps a little, but the density of the points can still be made more clear by instead coloring them by density.
+This helps a little, but the point overlap can still be made more clear by instead coloring them by density.
 ```r
 dat$density <- get_point_density(dat$x, dat$y)